 We define materiality as the magnitude of misstatement in the financial statements that makes it probable that the economic decisions of a reasonably knowledgeable person would be changed or influenced.
 We use materiality both in planning the scope of our audit work and in evaluating the results of our work.

 Based on our professional judgement, we determined materiality for the financial statements as a whole as follows:

-Materiality \$16.8m Basis for determining materiality 1% of Total Assets Rationale for the benchmark applied The principal activity of the company is the management of existing liabilities for its run-off portfolios, as well as acquisition of further run-off portfolios (which come with additional assets).
+Materiality \$15.7m (2021: \$16.8m) Basis for determining materiality 1% of Total Assets (2021: 1% of Total Assets) Rationale for the benchmark applied The principal activity of the company is the management of existing liabilities for its run-off portfolios, as well as acquisition of further run-off portfolios (which come with additional assets).
 Total assets is therefore a key metric showing the ability of the company to meet its liabilities.